RIKEN-RCCS/lens3/v1/doc/setting.md

 It is highly site dependent.

-The following headers are passed to the Lens3 Mux and Api by a proxy.
-Api requires {"X-Remote-User"}, which holds a UID of an authenticated user (Unix UID).
-Mux requires {"Host", "X-Forwarded-For", "X-Forwarded-Host", "X-Forwarded-Server", "X-Forwarded-Proto", "X-Real-IP"}.
-"Connection" (for keep-alive) is forced unset for Mux.
+The following headers are passed to the Lens3-Mux and Lens3-Api by a proxy.
+Lens3-Api requires {"X-Remote-User"}, which holds a UID of an authenticated user (Unix UID).
+Lens3-Mux requires {"Host", "X-Forwarded-For", "X-Forwarded-Host", "X-Forwarded-Server", "X-Forwarded-Proto", "X-Real-IP"}.
+"Connection" (for keep-alive) is forced unset for Lens3-Mux.
 These are all practically standard headers.

 Note {"X-Forwarded-For", "X-Forwarded-Host", "X-Forwarded-Server"} are set implicitly by a proxy in Apache.

 ### An Authenticated User

-Lens3 Api trusts the "X-Remote-User" header passed by the proxy.
+Lens3-Api trusts the "X-Remote-User" header passed by the proxy.
 Make sure the header is properly prepared by the proxy and not faked.

 ### Proxy by NGINX